Mudrik-Lab/CFSVM/docs/tutorial.md

 The raw trial data will appear in the `!Raw` folder.
 Every `.mat` file will contain an experiment object similar to the ones we have generated while creating the trial matrix, but containing timings and subject responses.

-You can run `extract_from_raw.m` script to extract the data from the raw files.
+You can run `CFSVM.extract_from_raw_cfs(subject_code)` (subject_code will be 'HZ4' in this example) script to extract the data from the raw files.
 It will create two csv tables in `!Results` and `!Processed` folders, the first one containing raw timings and the second one processed ones (e.g., duration instead of onset and offset).

 ![Raw files](tutorial/rawfiles.png)